Equivariant instanton homology: Linear analysis and index theory

 There are two essential points.
 The first is that when a connection $\mathbf{A} = \mathbf{A}(t)$ on the cylinder is in temporal gauge, the operator $Q_{\mathbf{A},\pi}$ can be written in the form (See \cite[Section~2.5]{Don}.)
 Secondly, if $e^{\sigma(t)} = f_\delta(t)$ is the function used to define the weighted Sobolev spaces, multiplication by $f_\delta$ is an isometry $L^2_{k,\delta} \to L^2_k$, and a first order linear differential operator $D$ of the form $\frac{d}{dt} + L_t$ is taken under this isometry to $\frac{d}{dt} + L_t - \sigma'(t)$.
 So to study our operator $Q^\nu_{\mathbf{A},\pi}$ on weighted Sobolev spaces, we should equivalently study

 where $\sigma(t) = -\delta t$ for $t \ll 0$ and $\sigma(t) = \delta t$ for $t \gg 0$.
 (This is well-explained in \cite[Section~3.3.1]{Don} and the beginning of \cite[Section~3.3]{Lin}.)
-Once we've done this, the above result for the ASD operator is a consequence of general theory; it is proven for $L_t$ a family of almost self-adjoint first order differential operators as \cite[Proposition~14.2.1]{KMSW}.
+Once we have done this, the above result for the ASD operator is a consequence of general theory; it is proven for $L_t$ a family of almost self-adjoint first order differential operators as \cite[Proposition~14.2.1]{KMSW}.

 An important consequence of this description is that for $\mathbf{A} = \mathbf{A}(t)$ in temporal gauge, we can describe the index of $Q_{\mathbf{A},\pi}$ as the \textit{spectral flow} of the family of operators $\widehat{\text{Hess}}_{\mathbf{A}(t), \pi} - \sigma'(t)$ between $\widehat{\text{Hess}}_{A_1, \pi} + \delta I$ and $\widehat{\text{Hess}}_{A_2, \pi} - \delta I$, the (algebraic) intersection number of the paths the eigenvalues take with $0 \in \mathbb R$.